fly-lang/fly/llvm/docs/ProgrammersManual.rst

 the basics of LLVM and are interested in writing transformations or otherwise analyzing or manipulating the code.

-This document should get you oriented so that you can find your way in the continuously growing source code that makes up the LLVM infrastructure.
+This document should getValue you oriented so that you can find your way in the continuously growing source code that makes up the LLVM infrastructure.
 Note that this manual is not intended to serve as a replacement for reading the source code, so if you think there should be a method in one of these classes to